Chelsea exercise option to extend Caballero's contract until 2021 | Goal.com

 Both could still see out the season at Stamford Bridge, even if the campaign is extended into August because of the coronavirus pandemic, given the Premier League has granted clubs permission to organise temporary, short-term deals with players.

-However, Chelsea would still need to come to an agreement with the pair and Willian's situation could prove particularly difficult to resolve.
+Chelsea would still need to come to an agreement with the pair, however, and Willian's situation could prove particularly difficult to resolve.

 The Corinthians academy product is seeking a new, three-year deal but the Blues are unwilling to grant such a lengthy extension to a player who turns 32 in August.